disanza-franck/Swiss-Commute/README.md

 # Swiss Daily Commute Data Visualization

 This repository contains a data visualization project that focuses on the daily commute of people in Switzerland, segmented by each region.
-The primary goal of this project is to visualize and analyze the daily kilometers traveled by individuals in different Swiss regions, using a choropleth map and a stacked bar graph.
-The data used for this project is sourced from [insert data source here].
+The primary goal of this project is to visualize and analyze the daily kilometers traveled by individuals in different Swiss cantons, using a choropleth map and a stacked bar graph.

 ## Table of Contents
 - [Introduction](#introduction)